Stage 4 lockdown – we're still open, for issues that can't wait

 Any frame that has been tried by other patients will be removed from the display and not replaced until it has been appropriately cleaned.

-In these uneasy and swiftly changing times we wish to reassure you that in our practice we are following the recommendations of the Australian government and of our professional and governing bodies to slow the spread of coronavirus.
+We'd like to reassure you that we are following the recommendations of the Australian government and of our professional and governing bodies to slow the spread of coronavirus.